dmgry/tui-test-task/README.md

 The application includes error handling to return a meaningful response in case of any errors.
 The following error responses are available:

-    200 SUccess: returned repositories and their branches 404 Not Found: returned when the specified GitHub user does not exist.
+    200 Success: returned repositories and their branches 404 Not Found: returned when the specified GitHub user does not exist.
     406 Not Acceptable: returned when the API consumer request header Accept is set to application/xml.
-    500: General problem
+    500 General problem: undefiend problem which not take into account in exception handling

 Testing